iris-qraphql/iris-hs/spec/why-gql-needs-typed-scalars.md

 }
 ```

-For this kind of cases, the solution presented above (see TypeRef) is no longer applicable, as it can have hundreds of nesting levels depending on the content of the editor.
+For this kind of case, the solution presented above (see TypeRef) is no longer applicable, as it can have hundreds of nesting levels depending on the content.

 ## Solution in GraphQL

-the straightforward solution to this problem is to represent `RichText` by scalar with type `JSON`.
-However, the client knows nothing about the type and cannot statically check that the code dealing with the value is correct.
-To improve this, type generators (e.g. Apollo) provide type mapping where we can map scalar names to specific types.
-However, this only works well if we have internal knowledge of the application, or best if we have bff and application in the same Monorepo and use only one language to program the entire application. we can define the library "@types/richtext" with the appropriate types, use them in BFF and publish library them to clients.
+The straightforward solution to this problem is to represent `RichText` by scalar with `JSON.` However, the client knows nothing about the type and cannot statically check the correctness of the code.
+To improve this, type generators (e.g., Apollo) provide type mapping to map scalar names to specific types.
+However, this only works well if we have internal knowledge of the application or BFF and application in the same Monorepo and use only one language to program the entire application.
+If we deal with unknown clients, we can define the library "@types/rich-text" to use it in BFF and publish it on `npm` for clients.

 ```yaml
 // apollo.config.yaml